drew-myers/.dotfiles/README.md

 # dotfiles
 my dotfiles and setup checklist

-When setting up a laptop:
+When setting up a machine:

 Any:
 - vim